freemn-del/freemn-del.github.io/Q&A.md

 Which component on a computer's motherboard is responsible for generating encryption keys and only releasing a portion of the key to prevent decryption on a different hardware device?
 Ans: `TPM (Trusted Platform Module)`
-exp: (`The component responsible for generating encryption keys and ensuring their secure handling is the TPM.
-This microchip is installed on the motherboard and communicates with the system using a hardware bus`)

 Within OpenSSL on Linux servers, there exists a command line tool specifically designed for testing TLS connections.
 What is the accurate combination of the tool's name and the correct syntax to establish a connection with a web server?
 Ans: `openssl s_client -connect www.website.com:443`